niranjankaruna/QRScanner/README.md

 # QRScanner
-QRScanner Lambda function
+QRScanner AWS Lambda function

-NodeJS Application build for Lambda function with runtime NodeJS 12.x
+NodeJS Application build for AWS Lambda function with runtime NodeJS 12.x

 Jimp and qrcode-scanner library are used for functionalities